The Very Best Things To Do In Playa del Carmen

 HOW TO GET TO PLAYA DEL CARMEN

 If you’re arriving at the Riviera Maya by plane, you will fly into the Cancún airport, which is about 40 minutes from Playa del Carmen.
-Upon clearing baggage claim, you will be inundated with a plethora of transportation options that will take you anywhere you need to go.
-Let’s break them down:

 - Shuttle Van – Airport shuttles are usually large passenger vans that take passengers directly to their destination.
 There are both private shuttles and shared shuttles.
 Private shuttles may cost a little more, but you will go straight to your hotel rather than having to wait while the shuttle drops other passengers at their accommodations.
 Click here to check rates.